somramnani/date-night-v2/README.md

 #  Date-Night &#128197;

-A web app that finds events that are happening that day depending on your location.
+A web app that finds events and restauraunts in your location.

 ## Table of contents